 "Hmm?"
 Glaw picked a piece of stale bread from one of the shelves and gave it a sniff, before turning back to Lykos, his expression apologetic.
 "Oh, sorry, I meant that the guards will have moved on in a few minutes."
 He gave a hushed laugh and made himself comfortable on the floor, breaking off a piece of the bread with some effort.
 "You're so good at the Imperial Tongue I keep forgetting you're not a native speaker."

 "The likenesses get quite troublesome," Lykos said, taking his hands from his face.
-"Your soldiers aren't quite as eloquent as you, or I might have learned more of them sooner."
+"Your other soldiers are generally not as eloquent as you, or I might have learned more of them sooner."

 Glaw shrugged, gnawing at a corner of his bread piece.
 "Eh, it's mostly my sister's fault.
 She has this librarian she fancies - likes in a romantic way - and she's been dragging me to her lectures - lessons - about everything between heaven and earth for close to two years now.
 And I was stationed in Search for a while.
 Guess some of their fancy ways with words have rubbed off on me."